-- (2) Copyright in a work is not infringed by anything done for the purposes of the proceedings of a statutory inquiry or, subject to subsection (3), for the purposes of reporting any such proceedings held in public. - (3) The provisions of subsections (1) and (2) relating to the reporting of proceedings shall not be construed as authorising the copying of a work which is itself a published report of the proceedings. - (4) Copyright in a work is not infringed by the issue to the public of copies of the report of a statutory inquiry containing the work or material from it - (5) In this section, "statutory inquiry" means an inquiry held or investigation conducted in pursuance of a duty imposed or power conferred by or under an enactment. - 72.
-Where any protected work or a reproduction of any such work is comprised in any public record which is under the charge of the Keeper of the Records and is open to public inspection, the copyright in the work is not infringed by the making or supplying to any person of any copy of the work by or under the direction of any officer authorised by the Keeper of Records.
+- (2) Copyright in a work is not infringed by anything done for the purposes of the proceedings of a statutory inquiry or, subject to subsection (3), for the purposes of reporting any such proceedings held in public. - (3) The provisions of subsections (1) and (2) of this section, relating to the reporting of proceedings shall not be construed as authorising the copying of a work which is itself a published report of the proceedings.

+- (4) Copyright in a work is not infringed by the issue to the public of copies of the report of a statutory inquiry containing the work or material from it. - (5) In this section, "statutory inquiry" means an inquiry held or investigation conducted in pursuance of a duty imposed or power conferred by or under an enactment.